preraulab/TF_sigma_peaks_SLEEP2021/README.md

 ## Hand Scoring TFσ peaks
 The hand_scoring_tfpeaks function can be used to manually identify TFσ peaks on multitaper spectrograms.
 Running this function on EEG data opens an interface with the data spectrogram, hypnogram, and time-series signal.
 This interface allows, zooming, colorscale adjustment, TFpeak/event marking (bounding box creation), and saving of the TFpeak/event labels.

-See the function docstring to explore the hotkeys for further details.
+Hotkeys for interacting with scoring interface:
+* backspace/delete: delete selected bounding box
+* space: advance forward in time window (with 10% overlapping)
+* s: after pressing s, left-clicking on the spectrogram will begin marking the bounding box as a TFpeak
+* u: after pressing u, left-clicking on the spectrogram will begin marking the bounding box as an unknown event
+* p: call the zooming panel
+* c: call the colorscale adjustment panel

 Usage:
 ```